jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 Whaaat?

 Well.
-When you specify the `out` keyword it means that the interface can only **OUTPUT** the the type `T`.
+When you specify the `out` keyword it means that the interface can only **OUTPUT** the  type `T`.
 It cannot take an input of type `T`, like it does in the Insert method.

 I'll remove the `Insert` method from the `IRepository` interface and move it to `IWriteOnlyRepository`.
 To have some symmetry in the codebase I'll introduce an `IReadOnlyRepository` and merge them in the `IRepository`.